 The Bok Shop

 What: Inspired by London fried chicken culture and founded in Brighton, The Bok Shop is a fried chicken and vegan fried chikn joint serving tasty, comforting and ethically-produced street food.
-The menu features loads of outrageous creations – we’re talking a Hot as Cluck burger finished with fiery bokadoosh sauce, Asian slaw, mint, coriander and pickled chilli, as well as Goku wings coated in a Japanese style sauce with sesame and spring onion – many of which can be made vegan.
+The menu features loads of outrageous creations – we’re talking a Hot as Cluck burger finished with fiery bokadoosh sauce, Asian slaw, mint, coriander and pickled chilli, as well as Goku wings coated in a Japanese style sauce with sesame and spring onion – most of which can be made vegan.
 A satisfying spot if you’re after something a little bit naughty.

 Where: 3-4 East Street, BN1 1HP